Chapter 5: Color Theory & Basic Shapes

 5. Create Two 3″ x 3″ squares on top of the gray background.
 Fill one with white, eliminate any stroke color, and fill the other with black.
 Place the squares side by side, so that the left edge of one touches the right edge of the other in the middle of the gray area.

-Two squares, one white and one black
+Two squares, one white and one black, set against a gray background.

-Two squares, one white and one black
+Create two squares, one white and one black.

 6. Create one .75″ x .75″ square in the center of the white square.
 Fill the square with 50% black (middle gray).